 I hope this glossary of dermatology terms will help you familiarize yourself with some of the terms used in our articles as well as terms used by your dermatologist.

 This glossary has two parts.
-The first covers dermatology conditions, like acne or rosacea.
+The first covers dermatology terms for conditions, like acne or rosacea.
 The second explains common terms from dermatology in general.

 Acne / Acne Vulgaris – A skin condition characterized by plugging and inflammation involving the hair follicles and sebaceous glands.
 Acne comes in many forms including blackheads, whiteheads, papules, pustules, nodules, cysts.
 Scarring may result from several different types of acne.
 Learn more about acne from dermatologist Dr. Brandith Irwin.